sam4413/AdvancedBans/README.md

 `!ab history <name | steamid>` - Outputs all the times the user has been banned, if their ban is expired, when their ban will expire, and if their ban is permanent.

+## Wiki is coming Soon™, in the meantime you can join the discord for help